-Magnetic Field Force Experiment
+Magnetic Field Experiment 3-Dimensional

 We will use iron filings to see the magnetic field in 3-dimension.
+By sprinkling these filings around a magnet, we can visualize the magnetic field in three dimensions.

 (Here’s an example on 2-dimensional magnetic force field.)